richardy26/stl-locomotion/README.md

 ## Experimental Results

-The locomotion controller is trained using PPO within MuJoCo XLA (MJX), utilizing domain randomization over friction and actuator parameters to robustify the learned policies.
+The locomotion controller is designed for **Google's Barkour vb quadruped robot**, modeled and trained using PPO within MuJoCo XLA (MJX).
+We utilize domain randomization over friction and actuator parameters to robustify the learned policies.

 ### Velocity Tracking & Stability